 Dark Windows

-When I began my second career as a photographer in my sixties, I studied with many wonderful teachers who encouraged me to be more open to my surroundings and my inner self.
-Without direction or forethought, I was drawn to scenes that were dark in tone and evociative.
+When I began my second career as a photographer, I studied with many wonderful teachers who encouraged me to be more open to my inner self.
+Without direction or forethought, I began to photograph scenes that were dark in tone and evocative.

 Previous